Did you know?

 Consistent Engagement Means Higher Retention

 There are several interesting studies and reports that talk about how higher engagement with members can lessen the risk of canceling.
 A study of behavioral statistics in the US by The Good Body shows that half of the people starting an exercise program will drop out in their first six months.
 And while we have shown that the group fitness format is one of the best ways to combat this, how you engage with members is another factor to consider in avoiding dropouts.
+One sure way of keeping on top of member engagement is to have gym management software in place, which is now commonplace in most gyms or fitness studios.

 One of the leading figures in the world of member retention studies is data scientist Dr. Paul Bedford.
 Dr. Bedford conducted a member retention report that showed that increased onboarding activity increases the likelihood of retention.
 In relation to a fitness studio, onboarding is regular interaction with the gym member when they first sign up for the studio.
 The goal is to make sure they are on track to reach their fitness goals.